When Someone Really Needs Your Help

 by Roger A. Reid

 Sure, we’ve all had to deal with dead batteries and leaky water pipes—the common frustrations and irritations of life.
 But occasionally, someone close to you will experience a personal tragedy—a time of extreme distress.
 And when it happens, even though you’re ready, willing, and able to help, you may feel awkward or uncomfortable because you don’t know exactly what to do or say.
 But don’t let that keep you from helping out when others need you the most.
-Here are the basics, and if it helps, think of it as CPR for the soul.
+Here are the basics – what I call CPR for the soul.

 1. Be there.
 Don’t wait to be asked.
 If a friend or one of their family members is hospitalized, go to the hospital and offer your undivided attention.
 And if death strikes, be at your friend’s side, arriving early and staying late.
 Your presence means you can be relied upon to help.
 Other circumstances where you can make a difference?
 Courtrooms, at church, the doctor’s office, police stations, and even accompanying your friend when returning to an accident scene for the first time.